On the morning of March 9, 2018, my mother-in-law and I decided to take a trip to the Buena Vista Lagoon in Oceanside, California.

 Their primary objective is the keep the Buena Vista Lagoon as a freshwater lagoon.

-The Buena Vista Lagoon has been in a state of decline due to excess sedimentation and the uncontrolled spread of cattails and mosquitos because of this weir.
+The Buena Vista Lagoon has been in a state of decline due to excessive sedimentation and the uncontrolled spread of cattails and mosquitos because of this weir.

 As of today, there has been no dredging of the sediment since 1982!
 Whenever something is about to be done, another court case is filed once again.